spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/1-helm.md

 - Contain metadata for application properties used in the UI and code completion in the shell.

 Applications can be registered individually using the `app register` functionality or as a group using the `app import` functionality.
-There are also `dataflow.spring.io` links that represent the group of pre-built applications for a specific release which is useful for getting started.
+There are also `dataflow.spring.io` links that represent the group of prebuilt applications for a specific release which is useful for getting started.

 You can register applications using the UI or the shell.
-Even though we are only using two pre-built applications, we will register the full set of pre-built applications.
+Even though we are only using two prebuilt applications, we will register the full set of prebuilt applications.

 The easiest way to install Data Flow on Kubernetes is using the Helm chart that uses RabbitMQ as the default messaging middleware.
 The command to import the Kafka version of the applications is